rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 Network and systems administrators almost always need some form of monitoring.
 This can include graphing bandwidth usage at router end points, monitoring the up/down of services running on various servers, and much, much more.
 There are many monitoring options out there, but one option that is very good and has many, if not all, of the monitoring components available under one roof, is LibreNMS.

-This document will only get you started with LibreNMS, but we will point you to the projects excellent (and extensive) documentation to get you going further.
-There are lots of other options for monitoring out there that this author has used before, Nagios and Cacti being two, but LibreNMS offers what these two project offer individually, in one spot.
+This document will only get you started with LibreNMS, but we will point you to the project's excellent (and extensive) documentation to get you going further.
+There are lots of other options for monitoring out there that this author has used before, Nagios and Cacti being two, but LibreNMS offers what those two projects offer individually, in one spot.

-While the installation will follow pretty closely to the official install instructions found [here](https://docs.librenms.org/Installation/Install-LibreNMS/), we've added some explanation and even some minor changes, which make this procedure preferable to that excellent document.
+While the installation will pretty closely follow the official install instructions found [here](https://docs.librenms.org/Installation/Install-LibreNMS/), we've added some explanation and even some minor changes, which make this procedure preferable to that excellent document.

 ## Prerequisites, Assumptions and Conventions

 * A server or container (yes, LibreNMS will run in a container, however if you have a lot to monitor, your best bet would be to install on its own hardware) running Rocky Linux.
 All commands assume a fresh install of Rocky Linux.
 * Assumption: that you are able to execute commands as root or can _sudo_ to do so
-* Working knowledge of command-line tools, including editors, such as _vi_
+* Working knowledge of command-line tools, including text editors such as _vi_
 * We are assuming the use of SNMP v2.
 If you want to use SNMP v3, it is supported by LibreNMS and will work.
 You'll just need to switch up the SNMP configuration and options on your devices to match up to v3.
 * While we have included the SELinux procedure in this document, the container that we are using in the lab does not include it by default.
 For this reason, the SELinux procedure has **not** been lab tested.
 * Throughout this document, the examples use the _vi_ editor as mentioned.
 When the document says to save your changes and exit, this is done with `SHIFT:wq!`